SiteAlert/sitealert-wordpress-plugin/readme.txt

 * Rewrite database version check to be easier to add new versions as they are released
 * Add the database app name (MySQL or MariaDB) to REST API endpoint
 * Add PHP 8.0 to PHP check
-* Add new continous deployment for plugin readme
+* Add new continuous deployment for plugin readme
 * Increases spam comment threshold to 150 for check to fail

 = 1.9.0 (Nov 30, 2020) =